Shade, the Changing Man (Vertigo): Reviews

 Bachalo's art was generally praised, and his work on Shade, the Changing Man has been called his breakthrough.
 Goldstein found the art less refined than some of Bachalo's later work, which he thought had "a more appealing, unprocessed look to it".
 Salvatore called the art fluid and realistic, yet surreal.
 He said that, compared to future Bachalo art, Shade, the Changing Man clearly showed who influenced the illustrations (specifically Sam Kieth), giving it a rawness he found satisfactory.
 Publishers Weekly wrote the "expressionistic artwork and surreal tendencies perfectly complement Milligan's story".
 Burgas offered praise for Vozzo's digital coloring, feeling it enhanced the impact of Bachalo's art, but felt that almost none of the series' artists lived up to the standards set by Bachalo, the exception being McCarthy.

 Burgas wrote that, after "The American Scream", Milligan turned his focus from storytelling to the romance between Shade and Kathy, differentiating it from the majority of Vertigo's comics.
 Burgas thought this caused the book to meander and thought this was frustrating.
 He said that issues released after Kathy's death, and Bachalo's departure from the series, marked a declining point.
-However, he still thought "the final 20 issues are still part of a marvelous love story...
+He, however, still thought "the final 20 issues are still part of a marvelous love story...
 While Milligan couldn't quite recapture the magic of the first 50 issues (and especially the first 26 issues), the entire series is a wonderful journey".
 Cronin thought the series should have ended with the 50th issue.

 Related works

 In 2003, as part of the Vertigo imprint's tenth anniversary special, Milligan and Mike Allred produced "One Crazy Girl's Story", a new story featuring Shade.
 During the 2011 crossover event Flashpoint, Milligan produced a tie-in story, Flashpoint: Secret Seven, which featured his Shade as the star.
 According to Milligan, he wanted to write a story about Shade for Flashpoint so he could "explore a different kind of Shade...
-After all this time I still feel I’m finding out more about Shade".
+After all this time I still feel I'm finding out more about Shade".
 After Flashpoint concluded, DC's entire comics line was relaunched in an initiative called the New 52.
 Milligan began writing a new series, Justice League Dark, which featured Shade as one of the eponymous team's members.
 Shade left the team after the eighth issue (June 2012), after losing control of the M-Vest in Gotham City.
 In 2016, DC started a new imprint, Young Animal, to focus on comics set in the DCU and directed at mature readers.
 One of the imprint's launch series was a spiritual successor to Shade, the Changing Man called Shade, the Changing Girl, later retitled Shade, the Changing Woman.
 The series deals with Rac Shade's legacy, and he also has guest appearances.